kamioftea/advent-of-code-2022/README.md

 [Advent of Code Website](https://adventofcode.com/)

 Scripts written to solve the 2022 edition of Advent of Code.
-Code is written in Rust.
 I'm sticking with Rust this year as I still feel I have a lot to learn.

 [`main.rs`](./src/main.rs) - This is the entry point to the script, and follows a pattern of asking for a day to run, then deferring to `day_X.rs` for each days' solutions.
 Unit tests for each day written based on the examples given in the puzzle descriptions are in a `tests` submodule in that day's file.

-Alongside the puzzles I'm using GitHub actions / pages to automate publishing the docs.
+Alongside the puzzles I'm using GitHub actions / pages to automate publishing the docs, and I'm using [11ty](https://www.11ty.dev) to build a static site to post walk-throughs of how I developed my solutions.

 There is a [GitHub action](./.github/workflows/check-build.yml) that runs on a pull request -> main to check everything is in order.
 This:

 - Builds the project
 - Runs the tests
 - Builds the docs
+- Builds the static site

 To enforce these checks the main branch has been protected, and pull requests to main require the action to complete before they can be merged.